 If you want the same kind and they are a hybrid, you will have to find out which plants created the hybrid which is a what the botanists do.
 You could look into it at by searching on creating hybrids in the search engines.

 Petunia seeds look like little tiny black balls.
 They are at the base of the flower.
 The little pod starts out green then it drys to a tan color.
-You want to make sure you get the little tiny seeds before the seed pod breaks open.
-An envelope is a good place to store them, hope this helps.

 Well I could never find the seeds either and discovered by accident this year how to obtain them.
 I had a dying petunia plant that looked leggy, so, I cut off some leggy branches and put in my kitchen window in a jar of water sitting on a smooth cotton cloth that I had put there just for catching water dribbles.
+Little did I know that the flowers would keep blooming faithfully and then just drop all of their tiny black seeds on the cloth below, wow!

 At the very tip of one of the stems you will see a green pointed structure.
 This is your next bloom forming.
 Moving a little closer to the dirt, you will see you pretty blooms on several arms.
 Again, moving closer to the dirt, you will see green pointed structure surrounded by green leaves in a flower like arrangement where the old blooms used to be.
 This is your developing seed pod.
 If you look even closer to the dirt you will see many of these pods that have dried up, turned brown, and broken open.
 You want to harvest before they break open, but you also want to give the seeds as much time to mature on the plant as you can, so keep a good eye on them.